Is Freezing

 Defining the Freezing Point in Fahrenheit

 At its core, the freezing point in Fahrenheit refers to the temperature at which water transitions from a liquid to a solid.
-In the Fahrenheit scale, that magic number is 32°F. That's why this means that under standard atmospheric pressure—basically, sea level conditions—water will freeze at 32 degrees above zero on the Fahrenheit thermometer.
+In the Fahrenheit scale, that magic number is 32°F. Practically speaking, this means that under standard atmospheric pressure—basically, sea level conditions—water will freeze at 32 degrees above zero on the Fahrenheit thermometer.
 It’s the same temperature where ice melts back into water, which is why it’s also called the melting point of ice.

 Why It Matters: More Than Just Ice Cubes